-Stress is by no means all negative.
+Stress is by no means only negative.
 To a certain extent, it is even necessary to spur you on and make you perform well.
 A basic distinction is made between positive stress (eustress) and negative stress (disstress).
-The main difference is that disstress is associated with a feeling of being overwhelmed, whereas disstress motivates you.
+The essential difference is that the disstress is associated with a feeling of Overload while disstress motivates you.

 Typical examples of eustress are the excitement before a desired, yet impactful life event such as your wedding or the birth of your child.
 A musician before a performance or an athlete before a competition also usually feels eustress.